How Much Does it Cost to Purchase Life Insurance for Smokers

 If you want the best possible rate, the best plan of action is to shop around, take the best offer you can find and then to stop smoking.
 If you can quit for a year, you can get a policy that is priced as low as any other non-smoker policy.
-If you have other health issues, your rate may be higher, but a healthy person who has been smoke-free for a year can expect extremely low rates from most insurance companies.
+If you have other health issues, such as diabetes, your rate may be higher, but a healthy person who has been smoke-free for a year can expect extremely low rates from most insurance companies.
 Your rate can be about half of what you paid before under your smokers’ policy.

 Once you have decided on your course of action, you can look into life insurance for cigar smokers if you regularly smoke cigars or the best non-tobacco life insurance rates after quitting smoking if you want to choose that path.
 Each will give you a different rate scale, and each will have different life insurance companies that specialize in rates for those applicants.

 Another way that you can get lower insurance rates is to improve your health in several different ways.
 One of those is to stick to a healthy diet.
 Eating healthier food is going to help you lose weight, lower your blood pressure, and drastically improve your overall health, which is going to translate into better rates from the insurance company.